Energy storage technologies

 Advantages:

-• Large-scale energy stabilization, especially in areas with suitable geological features like salt caverns,
+• stabilization and large-scale energy storage, especially in regions with access to suitable geological structures (e.g., salt caverns),

-• Plants needing additional energy during peak demand.
+• plants that need additional energy during peak demand periods.

-Thermal energy is stored in materials like molten salts or water.
-It can later generate electricity or be used directly for heating.
+Thermal energy is stored in materials with high heat capacity (e.g. molten salts, water, or special chemical substances).
+The energy can be stored as heat and later used to generate electricity or directly for heating.

 Advantages: